25 Tiny Changes You Can Actually Commit to for a Healthier New Year

-Here are 25 tiny changes you can start to make today that can have a big impact on your wellbeing in 2021 and beyond.
+Here are 25 tiny changes you can start to make today that can have a big impact on your well-being in 2023 and beyond.

 1. Add a new vegetable to your plate.